-In order to assess the appropriateness of the application of alternative ways to calculate exposure, the ECB verifies that:
+In order to assess the appropriateness of the application of alternative exposure calculations affecting the proportion of transactions for which the institution does not perform a full simulation, the ECB verifies that:

-- the institution has justified that the sole reason for using these alternative exposure calculations are performance issues such that the integration of the affected transactions into the full simulation would significantly extend the simulation time, thus generating the risk that the regulatory reporting would not be completed in one day; - the institution has included pricing functions that are used to calculate the current exposures of affected transactions in the scope of the IMM governance and framework; - 3. the methodology for these alternative exposure calculations ensures the integrity of the modelling process pursuant to Article 292 of the CRR by complying with the following modelling standards: - (a) the methodology is sufficiently integrated into the IMM by using the same methodology for the dependence structure (e.g. unique correlations, under Article 284(1)(a) of the CRR requiring joint changes) when calibrating or calculating the exposures of affected transactions; - (b) the methodology generates time-dependent exposures as required by Article 284(4) of the CRR; - (c) the methodology reflects transaction terms as required by Article 292(1)(a) of the CRR, in a way that reflects the time structure of future cash flows in the EE according to Article 289(5) of the CRR, also by appropriately taking into account potential trade-related cash flows within the margin period of risk (MPOR); - 4. the institution: - (a) monitors and reports the materiality of alternative ways of calculating exposures by calculating the absolute- t_0 -value-weighted percentage of transactions that are affected compared with the full IMM scope; - (b) ensures that this percentage does not exceed a threshold, as mentioned in the EGIM, in order to restrict its impact on the overall model integrity.
+- the institution has justified that the sole reason for using the alternative exposure calculation is that the integration of the affected transactions into the full simulation would significantly extend the simulation time, thus generating the risk that the risk reporting would not be completed in one day; - the institution has included available pricing functions for all affected transactions in the scope of the IMM governance and framework, and uses these pricing functions for the justification mentioned under sub-paragraph (1); - the methodology for the exposure calculation ensures the integrity of the modelling process pursuant to Article 292 of the CRR by complying with the following modelling standards: - (a) the methodology is sufficiently integrated into the IMM by using the methodology for the dependence structure (e.g. unique correlations, under Article 284(1)(a) of the CRR requiring joint changes);

+- (b) the methodology generates time-dependent exposures as required by Article 284(4) of the CRR; - (c) the methodology reflects transaction terms as required by Article 292(1)(a) of the CRR, in particular by appropriately taking into account potential cash flows within the margin period of risk (MPOR), as also required under Article 289(5) of the CRR; - 4. the institution: - (a) monitors and reports the materiality of alternative exposure calculations with regard to the IMM by calculating the market value-weighted percentage of transactions that are affected; - (b) ensures that this percentage does not exceed a predefined threshold of the percentage under sub-paragraph (4)(a) in order to restrict its impact on the overall model integrity.